TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 |img-44|

-(This requires “static\_info\_tables”).
+(This requires "static\_info\_tables").

-Where localized content in TYPO3 identifies its language by a uid- value (the content of [languageField]) pointing to a “Website Language” record, flexforms use the universal ISO-code which is a newer and better architecture of course.
+Where localized content in TYPO3 identifies its language by a uid- value (the content of [languageField]) pointing to a "Website Language" record, flexforms use the universal ISO-code which is a newer and better architecture of course.

 In the following the FlexForm localization modes are described.
-They apply universally to FlexForms but to illustrate the usage they are described in the context of a TemplaVoilà based website and in relation to “Flexible Content Elements”.
+They apply universally to FlexForms but to illustrate the usage they are described in the context of a TemplaVoilà based website and in relation to "Flexible Content Elements".
 This is far the most typical application of FlexForm fields carrying localized content.
 Other applications are for Plugin configuration but in this case you will most likely disable localization all together.